-With all this talk about these detailed assessments nowadays, we began to wonder: Is there still room for the good old fashioned Type A vs. Type B personalities in the office, or are those personality types defunct?
-Or, do all the elaborate profiles really just map out to Types A and B in the end?
+It poses the question: Is there still room for the old fashioned Type A vs. Type B labels in the workplace?
+Or are they, as a reliable measure of personality, defunct?
+And in the end, do all of these elaborate assessments and profiles really just lead to Types A and B?

 Does the A/B Personality Construct Have a Place in the Office?

 The fact that many people identify with characteristics ascribed to both Type A and Type B -- depending on the context -- is why these more elaborate personality inventories were created.
 For example, DiSC is a test that assesses someone's personality based on four behavioral drivers:

 Someone who scores high in steadiness, for example, tends to be friendly, empathetic, and places a lot of importance on being well liked and avoiding risk.
 That might sound a bit like Type B, right?

 Someone who scores high in influence, on the other hand, tends to be outgoing, spontaneous, enthusiastic, unfocused, and optimistic.
 But wait -- those also sounds like Type B traits.

 But despite both steadiness and influence erring more toward the Type B side, each sounds like it has a pretty distinct character, working style, and approach to collaboration.
 See?
 As we said -- that's why these more detailed personality profiles exist.